Chandrashekher1/BlogCraft-backend/README.md

-# 📝 VibeScript - Backend API
+# 📝 BlogCraft - Backend API

-VibeScript is a full-featured blogging platform built using the MERN stack.
-This is the **backend** part of the application, responsible for handling API requests, authentication, blog post management, and user data.
+BlogCraft is a modern, feature-rich blogging platform that empowers users to create, express, and share their stories with the world.
+Designed with creativity and accessibility in mind, BlogCraft allows users to write beautifully formatted blogs, embed multimedia content, and engage with a seamless user experience.

 ---